joshbduncan/AiCommandPalette/README.md

 - need to perform an exact set of actions regularly and want to automate that?
 - need to quickly prototype the execution steps of a potential script?

+> [!TIP]
-🧨 Workflows are a super powerful utility for beginners, pros, and everyone in between.
+> Workflows are a super powerful utility for beginners, pros, and everyone in between.
 The possibilities are almost limitless!

 !["Workflow Builder"](/images/workflow-builder.png)